NEW PRIMARY SCHOOL OPENING

-To provide a safe educational environment for children aged 3 and 6 years, supporting their development through the teaching of life skills and helping each child become autonomous as well as gaining both the knowledge and skills to enter primary school.
-This kindergarten aspires to be a place where there are no losers, only winners, with the help of a positive, validating and enabling education.
+To provide a safe educational environment for children aged 3 and 6 years (preschool) and beyond (primary school), supporting their development through the teaching of life skills and helping each child become autonomous as well as gaining both the knowledge and skills to flourish in primary school.
+Stepping Stones aspires to be a place where there are no losers, only winners, with the help of a positive, validating and enabling education.
 In order to comply with this, it is essential to have passionate teachers who are committed to taking on their task with the child’s full potential in mind and with the wellbeing of all, children, parents and teachers as their primary concern.

 Like a tailor making a suit and adjusting it to the client, Stepping Stones will adapt to each child with the utmost respect.